Robert Smith (running back): Professional career

-Smith was selected by the Minnesota Vikings in the first round of the 1993 NFL Draft, the 21st overall pick.
-Although he suffered from a number of ailments in his first few seasons, he finally broke through in 1997 with 1,266 yards rushing.
-Smith's finest year as a pro came in 2000 at age 28, leading the NFC in rushing with 1,521 yards; despite being at the peak of his career, he retired after the season.
+Smith was selected by the Minnesota Vikings in the first round of the 1993 NFL draft, the 21st overall pick.
+He suffered from a number of ailments in his first few seasons, such as injuries to both knees and ankles along with chicken pox.
+He finally broke through in 1997 with 1,266 yards rushing.
+Smith's finest year as a pro came in 2000 at age 28, leading the NFC in rushing with 1,521 yards.
+Not long after the season ended, it was discovered during a doctor's appointment that he would need surgery on his knee, which would be the third time he would need it in his career.
+On February 6, 2001, he announced his retirement.

 In eight NFL seasons, Smith rushed for 6,818 yards and 32 touchdowns, along with 178 receptions for 1,292 yards and 6 touchdowns, and only nine fumbles.
 He also returned 1 punt for 4 yards and 19 kickoffs for a total of 460 yards.
 Smith wore number 20 as a rookie in 1993, but switched to number 26 when it became available in 1994 and wore it until his retirement.